AntonHei/Undertale_Discord_Rich_Presence/README.md

 ## How it works

 The Undertale_modded.exe is a DLL Injector for the UNDERTALE_DLL.dll.
 It starts the real UNDERTALE.exe in your root folder of Undertale and a short time after it attaches the DLL to the running UNDERTALE Process.

+To get the needed Values UndertaleDRP reads out the memory of the running Undertale Process so it can be used via. the placeholders above.

 ## Disclaimer